pjazdzyk/unitility/README.md

 ---

-This work is licensed under the terms of the MIT License with the additional requirement that proper attribution be given to the [Piotr Jażdżyk](https://www.linkedin.com/in/pjazdzyk) as the original author in all derivative works and publications.
+This work is licensed under the terms of the **APACHE 2.0** License with the additional requirement that proper attribution be given to the [Piotr Jażdżyk](https://www.linkedin.com/in/pjazdzyk) as the original author in all derivative works and publications.